Nachiket858/Nachiket858/README.md

 <h1 align="center">Welcome to My GitHub Profile! 👋</h1>
 <h2>About Me</h2>
 <p>Hi there!
 I'm Nachiket, a passionate software developer and tech enthusiast.
 I love creating innovative solutions and working on exciting projects.
-I'm currently exploring the world of AI and Machine Learning, and I enjoy contributing to open-source projects.</p>
+I'm currently exploring the world of AI and Machine Learning.</p>

 <h2>🌟 Skills</h2>
 <ul>